magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something before a product gets initialized
+*  If one wants to do something before a product gets initialized

 ### 73. catalog_controller_product_view